simplajs/simpla-admin/README.md

 $ bower i simpla-admin --save
 ```

-[Setup Simpla](https://www.simpla.io/docs/guides/get-started) on your page, then import simpla-admin into your `<head>`.
+[Setup Simpla][simpla-setup] on your page, then import simpla-admin into your `<head>`.
 It will automatically attach and load itself as a singleton when Simpla enters edit mode.

 ```html
 <link rel="import" href="/bower_components/simpla-admin/simpla-admin.html" async>